 In 1999 the International Advisory Board for the Sardinia Symposium instituted an award "A Life for Waste”, to be presented biennially to individuals who have made an outstanding contribution to advances in international waste management.

 It is our great pleasure to announce that the recipients of this year’s “A Life for Waste” award are Werner Bidlingmaier (DE) and Bernd Bilitewski (DE).
-The awards will be delivered on Friday 9th October, during the closing Gala Dinner of the Symposium.
+The awards were delivered on Friday 9th October 2015, during the closing Gala Dinner of the Symposium.

 2015 - Werner Bidlingmaier

 Werner Bidlingmaier is professor of Waste Management at the Bauhaus-University Weimar, Germany since 1997 and full-professor of Waste Management at the University of Essen.
 Nominated as external lecturer at the University of Stuttgart, Germany in 1991, he was leader of the transfer centre for biological waste treatment Weimar from 1998 to 2001.
 Additionally, he is Vice-Rector of International development at the Bauhaus-University Weimar.
 He won the Scientific Award University of Brussels in 1984.